 8. What happens if something goes wrong with the system and needs to be corrected?

-You want to know exactly how your intranet provider is going to react to a major crisis or software breakdown before it happens.
+You want to know exactly how your intranet vendor is going to react to a major crisis or software breakdown before it happens.
 If an issue occurs that is potentially their fault, how are they going to support you?
-This question should also answer whether this has happened before, and how your intranet provider resolved it.
+This question should also answer whether this has happened before, and how your intranet vendor resolved it.

 9. What integration capabilities are there?